task-mule/task-mule/README.md

 	task-mule do-the-build --clean

-The `dependsOn` function, like all Task-Mule callbacks, can return a promise when you need to run an asynchronous operation.
+The `runs` function, like all Task-Mule callbacks, can return a promise when you need to run an asynchronous operation.
 The promise should be *resolved* to a list of task names.

-	dependsOn: function (config) {
+	runs: function (config) {

 		var promise = ... some async operation ...